tsrinarmwong/KINNThai/Requirement doc.md

 # Functional requirements

    1. Customer can use their name and phone number to make a reservation

+   2. Customer will received the notification via phone message or email, and the message will includ a confirm message and a link.
+The link can lead to the reservation page, and user can update the information in the reservation page

-   2. After make the reservation, customer can use phone number to check their reservation information and receive the confirm information via phone message
+   3. Customer can use the link in the notification to check the reservation information

-   3. Customer can cancel and view their reservation.
+   4. Customer can cancel their reservation via the link in the notification

-   4. Customer cannot update their reservation such as change the party size, change the time slop.
-If they want to do this, they need to make the reservation again
+   5. If customer want to update their reservation information, such as change party size, change time slot, they need to give a call to the restaurant to ask the employee to update the reservation.
+Customer cannot do these update via the link in the notification

-   5. Same number cannot have two reservation in same section(lunch or dinner).
-Customer need to cancel one reservation first so can make another reservation.
+   6. Same number cannot have two reservation in same section(lunch or dinner).
+Customer need to cancel one reservation first so can make another reservation

-   6. Cancel the reservation if customer don't show up in 10 min with their reservation time
+   7. Cancel the reservation if customer don't show up in 10 min with their reservation time

-   7. Employee can use phone number to check customer reservation information when they checkin
+   8. Employee can use phone number last 4 digit (ex 4063 ) to check customer reservation information when they checkin

 # Non-Functional requirements